Share your Glendale

 New Things Are Happening

 One of the main reasons for developing this web site is to help publicize the new and exciting things that are starting to happen in Glendale.
 Join the new organization, the Friends of Glendale that is helping to bring about these changes.
-Click on the link below to read full details about these things.
+Click on the link below to read full details about all the new things that are happening in Glendale and recent additions to this website.

 Availability of reports, photos etc. relating to Glendale